Amonsiba/EE282/homework4.md

 ![image](https://i.ibb.co/KFG5sL0/3-1.jpg)

-Plot only contains 7 sequences, but most of the genome which is repreasented by the steep line that appears cut off.
+Plot only contains 7 sequences but most of the genome, this is indicated by a steep line that appears to be cut off.

 >For the sequence <=100 kb:<br>
 >`plotCDF <(cut -f 1 dmelr6.lte.txt) /dev/stdout | display`

 ![image](https://i.ibb.co/WpqNmHJ/3-2.png)

-Plot contains alot of squences but grows slowly indicated that size of the sequences are small.
+Plot contains alot of sequences but grows slowly indicated that size of the sequences are small.

 ## Part II: Genome assembly